cdondrup/petri_net/README.md

           - "value"
 ```

 In reality, the params can be omitted completly and it would still work.
 It does, however, increase readability.
-Next follow optionl pre-conditions and effects.
+Next follow optionl preconditions and effects.
 These are used to determine if the action can be executed (preconditions) and if it has to be executed/was successfully executed (effect).
 If the preconditions are not met, the net will fail as it cannot execute the action.
 If the effects are already true before the action has been started, the action will be skiped.
 If the effects are not true after the action has finished, the action will be executed again.
 These are standard behaviours that can be customised but this is a bit beyond the scope of this simple tutorial.
 The action here only defines preconditions:

 ```yaml
         preconditions: